Kitz ADSL Broadband Information

 Checksum: = 25

-More sophisticated codes can correct some number of errors only if the number of errors exceeds the codes correction ability will it signal an erasure (eg HEC)
+More sophisticated CRC codes (eg HEC) can correct some number of errors.
+Only if the number of errors exceeds the codes correction ability will it signal a CRC erasure.

 Error Correction top of page